30464 - EMPIRICAL RESEARCH METHODS AND DATA ANALYSIS

 - Group assignments to work on a research project (definition, statistical analysis and report).

 - Interactive class activities to discuss and offer critical views on other groups work.

 - Online assessment with closed answers on specific parts of the course.

 - Group assignment to formulate a research question and to do statistical analysis.

 - Peer evaluation on the results produced by each group.

 - Written online exam on all parts covered in the course.

 ANGRIST, PISCHKE, Mostly Harmless Econometrics: An Empiricist's Companion, 2009.
 1st Edition.

-Online video tutorials on Stata on BBoard (many are also available on YouTube).
+Online video tutorials on Stata (many are available on YouTube).

-Empirical research articles to be communicated during the class.
+Empirical research articles to be communicated this summer.